What Does a Start-Up Coach Actually Do?

 • Create a simple business plan or roadmap.

-• Prioritize what to do first.
+• Prioritise what to do first.

 • Build habits that keep you moving forward.